-Increase the Value of your Frontline with a Customer Service Evaluation.
+Get More Value from Your Frontline Team with a Customer Service Evaluation.

 Are you missing opportunities to impress your customers?

-Whether your goals for customer service are about resolving issues quickly, expertly answering customers' questions, proactivity, or something else, our Customer Service Evaluations have you covered.
-Our objective analysis shows you how your frontline associates can add more value through each customer interaction.
+Whether your goals for customer service are about resolving issues quickly, proactively answering customers' questions, or something else, our Customer Service Evaluations have you covered.
+Our objective analysis shows you how your frontline associates can add more value while growing customer loyalty.

 - Business Score

-Know how well your customer service is meeting your business objectives for answering questions thoroughly, referencing your website, controlling call escalation, and more.
+Know how well your customer service meets your business objectives for answering questions, referencing your FAQs, managing call escalation, and more.

 - Brand Compliance Score